anvan333/Digital-Image-Processing/README.md

 **3. Centralizing pixel intensities:**

-(5 pts.)
-Write code to centralize the intensities of the two sections of the image.
+Code to centralize the intensities of the two sections of the image.

 Centralizing Pixels: When merging, the two images can have very different overall brightness values.
 Here the goal is to make sure that the average intensities of the left section and the right section are equal and centralized (= 128).
 After centralizing pixels, the average of all the pixels in the left section will be ~128 and the average of all the pixels in the right section will be ~128 as well.